 Policies and practices

+We empower customers by providing affordable, simple and connected products that fit consumer needs.
 Advancements in data collection and technology help us offer competitive prices.
-Allstate agents and staff build personal relationships with customers to balance risks and costs and offer the best insurance solutions at the right price.
+Allstate agents and staff build relationships with customers to help them understand their risks and offer the best insurance solutions at the right price.

-Proprietary auto insurance risk scores
+Auto insurance risk scores

 Programs and performance